ganap/swasth-clinicans-helpApp/src/pages/topics/working-with-diagnosis-treatment-plan.md

 title: Working with Diagnosis & Treatment Plan
 date: 2020-04-28T07:48:03.318Z
 ---
-Creating a Diagnosis & Treatment Plan in Swasth  is quite simple.
+Creating a Diagnosis & Treatment Plan in Clinician portal is quite simple.
 Below are the steps to create, edit, print and delete

 ## Creating Diagnosis & Treatment Plan

-1. Navigate to the client's profile page.
+1. Select the client by clicking on Switch client button.
 2. Select the Notes & Billing tab.
 3. In the Notes section below the Chart note.
 4. Click on the Add Note button on the right side.